anodyne/nova/README.md

 Last Update
 -----------
-11 March 2010
+12 March 2010

 Latest Updates
 --------------
-* updated the shiloh skin
-* updated the default style for the uniform stylesheet
-* updated the titan skin
-* updated the install options screen
-* updated the language files
+* updated the install language file
-* updated the genre logos for titan
-* updated the ftp config file to set debug to false
+* updated the install controller to remove some debug code
-* fixed error with the bl5 install file
-* fixed error with the baj install file

 Changes in 0.9.7
 ----------------
 * added the 0.9.7 update file
 * added the shiloh skin
 * removed the get\_author\_user\_ids() method from the posts model
+* removed the beta skin
+* removed the titan skin
 * updated the install data
     * version info
     * system component info